As of 2019, NordVPN and ExpressVPN are probably the two most well-known and reputable VPN services on the market.

 |Free Trial: 7 Days||Free Trial: None|

-In a nutshell, If you opt-in with NordVPN for 3 years upfront, the monthly cost will be 55% cheaper that ExpressVPN longest plan (15 months).
+In a nutshell, If you opt-in with NordVPN for 3 years upfront, the monthly cost will be 55% cheaper than ExpressVPN longest plan (15 months).

-If you’re on a budget and don’t want to spend money on a VPN, consider getting a NordVPN because it’s cheaper, currently priced at $2.99/mo + VAT.
+If you’re on a budget and don’t want to spend money on a VPN, consider getting a NordVPN because it’s cheaper, currently priced at $3.49/mo + VAT.